 Versailles, IN 47042

-Deam Lake State Forest Recreation Area has 12 rent-a-camp cabins available year-round, including three in the horsemen’s campground.
+Deam Lake has 19 rent-a-camp cabins available seasonally (April - October), including three in the equestrian campground.
+Walk-ins are permitted in March and November, weather permitting (contact the Deam Lake office for availability during these months).
 Each cabin has a front porch with a swing, outside electric outlet and front porch light.
 Inside, there are two small rooms each providing a ceiling fan with light, a heating/cooling unit and electrical outlets.
 The front room offers a small table with bench seats, corner shelf, chair, rocking chair, and a loft.
-The back room offers a bunk bed (single) and a double bed (NO LINENS or MATTRESS PROVIDED).
+The back room offers a bunk bed (single) and a double bed (no linens or mattress provided).
 Air mattress recommended.
 Reserve cabins online at Camp.IN.gov.

 Forest Education Center

 The Forest Education Center, located across the street from the office, is managed by a seasonal naturalist and houses several displays and hands-on activities for kids and adults.
 For information on programs, events, or other activities, call or visit the office during regular operating hours.
 Contact the Naturalist via email at deamlakesra@dnr.IN.gov

 There are several volunteer opportunities at Deam Lake SRA:

 - Trail maintenance (brushing back, trail clearing, trash collection, etc).